Recruiting

 Diversity Speaker Series

 The Williams & Connolly Diversity & Inclusion Committee also sponsors an ongoing speaker series that brings distinguished speakers to our firm to discuss diversity-related issues.
 Past speakers include Paul Smith, who argued the landmark case Lawrence v.
 Texas; Georgetown Law Professor Paul Butler, a Williams & Connolly alumnus whose academic work focuses on criminal law and race relations; Michael Tigar, a Williams & Connolly alumnus and leading human rights advocate; Madeline Albright, former Secretary of State; Angie Kim, a Williams & Connolly alumna and best-selling author; Karyn Temple, a Williams & Connolly alumna and Global General Counsel for the Motion Picture Association; Geoffrey Starks a Williams & Connolly alumnus and FCC Commissioner; and Barry Kowalski, a leading federal civil rights attorney.
-The firm also has hosted a series of speakers on countering different types of bias.

 Work-Life Balance